opus1993/pubrepo/content/post/BuiltToExecute/index.md

 projects: []
 ---

-### [More and more top level enterprises have strategies that expect to exploit artificial intelligence.](https://fortune.com/packages/special-report-artificial-intelligence/) Companies are investing vast sums into these data-hungry systems in the belief that they will profoundly transform the business landscape.
+### [More and more top level enterprises have strategies that expect to exploit artificial intelligence.](https://fortune.com/packages/special-report-artificial-intelligence/) Companies are investing vast sums into data-hungry systems in the belief that they will profoundly transform the business landscape.
 Revenue projections are increasingly dependent on delivering on complex projects.
 Let’s explore the attributes of better AI teams and how they are built to execute.

 ----